 Checklist to start your own small business

-At Nationwide Super, we understand that how starting your own business can feel a little overwhelming, but it doesn’t need to be.
+At Nationwide, we understand how starting your own business can feel a little overwhelming, but it doesn’t need to be.
 With the right setup, getting your business off the ground and running healthily is just a few steps away.

 Once you have determined your business plan (i.e. your business goals, industry research, and marketing, operations, and financial plans), you will then need to pass through some legal hoops.